gql-dart/gql/README.md

 We provide code builders to generate Dart source code and file builders which easily plug into standard Dart code generation pipeline.

 Ideas for future work:
-- Dart types from a GraphQL schema
-- Dart types per GraphQL operation and it's variables (see [Artemis project][artemis])
 - Typed resolvers for field resolution on the client or server

 | Pub | Package | Library | Description |